 Required data filesCancer Registries are required to submit their data files through the ENCR-JRC Portal (https://portal-encr.jrc.ec.europa.eu/).
 The following information should be submitted:

 - Incidence data as a list of individual cancer cases

 - Mortality data from official vital statistics

-The description, format and type of data files and the corresponding variables are detailed in the '2015 ENCR-JRC call for data' protocol, available on the ENCR-JRC Portal and on the ENCR website (http://www.encr.eu/).
+The description, format, and type of data files and the corresponding variables are detailed in the '2015 ENCR-JRC call for data' protocol, available here.

-After submission of the data, a request will be sent to the Cancer Registry to complete a questionnaire about the rules, codes, and procedures followed by the Cancer Registry.
-The answers to this questionnaire will provide valuable support to researchers in interpreting and best utilizing best the Cancer Registry data.
+Following submission of data, a request will be sent to the Cancer Registry to complete a questionnaire about the rules, codes, and procedures followed by the Cancer Registry.
+The answers to this questionnaire will provide invaluable support to researchers in interpreting and best utilising the Cancer Registry data.